 Summer Reading: Our Summer Swim Against the Tribe

-We’re calling it our summer “Swim Against the Tribe” and we’ve made a summer tradition of it.
+Summer is here and we know you have plans – fishing, sunbathing, a summer read or two?
+Whatever you’re up to, we say you add just one more to-do: “Save the planet by escaping the echo chamber.”
+Doable, right?
+It’s a tradition at The Village Square and we call it our summer “Swim Against the Tribe.”
 Below you’ll find suggested reading material to learn more about the problem and the solution as well as suggestions about how one might dip your toe into the water of understanding different political perspectives.
 Don’t worry, we won’t throw you into the deep end without floaties on.
-And be sure to sign up now to meet Amanda Ripley, the author of this summer’s featured read, on August 26th.

 This page will offer up a growing compendium of resources to break out of our increasingly isolated echo chambers, bit by bit.
 It took a lot of time for us to get isolated into feuding information silos, it will take awhile to get out.